The Office of Online Education announces its second Exemplary Online Course Design competition!

 - To create a community of educators who want to share online teaching and learning practices

-Evaluators will review your course site using the Quality Matters Rubric and the following criteria:
+Evaluators will review your course site using the Quality Matters Rubric, 5th Edition and the following criteria:

 - Student Engagement and Community Building.
 (Course design reflects multiple opportunities for student-student information sharing and interaction, collaborative learning, interaction with the instructor, etc.)